IBM/microservices-traffic-management-using-istio/README.md

 ## 4. Access policy enforcement using Istio Auth - Configure access control

 This step shows you how to control access to your services.
 If you have done the step above, you'll see that your `productpage` now just shows red stars on the reviews section and if you are logged in as _jason_, you'll see black stars.
 The `ratings` service is accessed from the `reviews-v2` if you're logged in as _jason_ or it is accessed from `reviews-v3` if you are not logged in as `jason`.

+> If you are having trouble executing `istioctl mixer` and getting a connection timeout, please use port forwarding as mentioned [here](#port-forwarding-the-istio-mixer)

 * To deny access to the ratings service from the traffic coming from `reviews-v3`, you will use `istioctl mixer rule create`